Skip to main contentArrow Right

 If your adopters operate in a contemporary software environment with flexible tech stacks, including many web and mobile applications, then OIDC is likely the best option.
 Apps that accommodate various end-user devices and exert less control over how users access their profiles will benefit from OIDC.

 However, there is always value in accommodating older technology and needs as well.
-Consider a hybrid approach, leaving room for SAML or SSO alongside or in conjunction with OIDC.
+Consider a hybrid approach, leaving room for SAML SSO alongside or in conjunction with OIDC.

 When to choose SAML

 The most pressing reason to choose SAML over OIDC is that an adopter organization’s existing infrastructure requires it.
 SAML has been around in its current form (SAML 2.0) since 2005.
 While updates have improved its functionality and security since then, its basic applicability is essentially the same.
-Organizations that depend upon more traditional software suites, like desktop programs, often prefer the reliability of SSO / SAML.
+Organizations that depend upon more traditional software suites, like desktop programs, often prefer the reliability of SAML.

 However, even in these cases, including SAML and OIDC functionality options will help adopters prepare for the more agile, mobile future of enterprise software.
 Flexibility is key.

-Drag-and-drop your auth with Descope
+Drag-and-drop SAML or OIDC with Descope

-Ultimately, OIDC and SAML are more alike than they are different.
 In many ways, OIDC is seen as a newer iteration of SAML that does some things differently but also leaves some benefits behind.
 Neither protocol has replaced the other and is unlikely to do so in the near future.

 Both protocols have their unique advantages, with SAML maintaining its relevance in older systems and OIDC excelling in cutting-edge environments.
 Depending on your user base, it might make sense to incorporate both.
 However, both protocols can be complex to implement in-house.